lambdatronic/matrix-viz/README.md

 rows * pixels-per-cell by columns * pixels-per-cell, where pixels-per-cell is a positive integer.

+(apply-mask base-layer mask-layer nodata-value)

+This helper function produces a new matrix containing the values in base-layer wherever mask-layer is positive.
+All other cells are set to nodata-value.
+Use this if you want to mask out values from base-layer before sending it to save-matrix-as-png.

+(blend-matrix matrix blend-radius nodata-value & {:keys [normalize?]})

+This helper function creates a new matrix whose values are the averages of its neighboring values within blend-radius steps.
+Cells containing the nodata-value are unchanged by this operation.
+If :normalize? = true, it scales the blended values to match the value range in matrix.

 ## License

 Copyright © 2014 Gary W. Johnson (lambdatronic@gmail.com)